element-hq/riot-android/docs/notifications.md

 ### GCM
 This setting will configure Sygnal to send more or less data through GCM.
 If enabled, the push server sends a GCM notification to the app containing the room id and the event id.
 The app needs then to do a background synchronisation with the server to retrieve data.
-Rhe app will build the notification from this data.
+The app will build the notification from this data.

 PRO: Only meta data goes through GCM.
 The app decrypts messages in e2e rooms